 The Edmonton Folk Music Festival works at being green

-It is not easy to walk softly and leave no footprints when you host 20,000 people per day for four days in a city park with no paved pathways and roads!
+It is not easy to walk softly and leave no footprints when you host 20,000 people per day for four days in a city park without any paved pathways and roads!
 But since the early 1990s, The Edmonton Folk Music Festival has worked hard to minimize our impact on Gallagher Park in downtown Edmonton and the Cloverdale community.
 Preservation of the park, in concert with the City of Edmonton and Cloverdale community has always been a Festival commitment.

 Our early efforts focused on minimizing impact in the following ways:

 - Providing a bike lock-up service: this enables patrons to bicycle to the site rather than drive.

 - Collecting garbage: During the Festival, our morning clean-up crew, called EnviroPower and staffed by youth volunteers, scours the park picking up garbage.
 The Site Environment crew monitors the park during the day and evenings.

-- recycling: the Festival Site Environment collects recyclable items to minimize garbage sent to the landfill.
-In 2000, the Festival partnered with Clean It Green It, a subsidiary of KC Environmental, to aid with the composting of organic waste generated during the Festival.
-We continue to compost all organic materials.
+- Recycling: the Festival Site Environment collects recyclable items to minimize garbage sent to the landfill.
+Since 2000, the Festival continue to compost all organic materials.
 Collection is now managed by our Green Team volunteers.

 - Restoring Gallagher Park to the way we found it after the festival: this includes removing facilities and equipment in a timely manner and restoring the grass.